Pale ale: English bitter

 The expression English bitter first appeared in the early 19th century as part of the development and spread of pale ale.

+Extra Pale Ale (XPA)

+A loosely defined style which is similar to India Pale Ale (IPA) but usually lower in alcohol.
+The term was first used in the United States in the 1980s and has become popular with craft breweries in Australia since the 2010s.

 India pale ale (IPA)

 India pale ale (IPA) is a style of pale ale developed in England for export to India.
 The first known use of the expression "India pale ale" is in an advertisement in the Sydney Gazette and New South Wales Advertiser on 27 August 1829.

 Worthington White Shield, originating in Burton-upon-Trent, is a beer considered to be part of the development of India pale ale.

 The colour of an IPA can vary from a light gold to a reddish amber.